DogeSoftware/StarterDebloater/README.md

 6. Type `chmod +x ./sd.sh` and `./sd.sh` and watch the magic happen.

 ### Supported devices?
-This script works with any Android device, but works best with Huawei, Honor and Sansung phones/tablets.
+This script works with any Android device, but works best with Huawei, Honor and Sansung phones/tablets. **Please note that you are responsible for any damages caused by this script.
+One of the members of this organisation bricked her phone by running this script (luckily, the damage was reversed with very little data loss though)**